Carl Koppelman: Forensic arts process

 According to Koppelman, each reconstruction takes multiple drafts, with some reconstructions taking dozens.
-Koppelman creates his reconstructions on Corel Photo-Paint, a software he received as a gift.
+Koppelman creates his reconstructions on Corel Photo-Paint, software he received as a gift.
 Koppelman begins each reconstruction with a model photo of a live person who is similar to how the decedent would have looked in life, which he uses to maintain a lifelike quality to his reconstructions.
 After several years of experience creating forensic reconstructions, Koppelman is adept at figuring out the race, sex, age, and build of a decedent based on highly degraded remains, including charred remains or skulls.
 Koppelman sets the model photo at 90% transparency, with the intention to keep his reconstruction from being unduly influenced by the model photo, which is intended to serve more as a guideline.
 Koppelman then creates the reconstruction while studying post-mortem photographs of the decedent extensively.
 The amount of time each reconstruction takes to complete varies based on factors such as decomposition and facial trauma.
 Cases with minimal damage typically take between 5 and 6 hours for Koppelman to reconstruct.
 However, even in cases with minimal decomposition, rigor mortis causes changes in facial features such as the eyes and mouth.